 Let’s go back to the artists from COARSE!

 When we reached the Toy Expo, my friend Yves told me:

 Hey, I think it’s one of the creators of COARSE!
 How about saying Hello! to them?

 We simply came closer and say: Hello! 😛

 Marc: Hey Hi!

-I suddenly realised Marc was super tall (I am 1.80), it was kind of intimidating but he has a friendly aura of sympathy.
-So it was easy going from start.
+I suddenly realized Marc was super tall (I am 1.80), it was kind of intimidating but he has a friendly aura of sympathy.
+So it was easy going from the start.
 Let me share with you our discussion.

-Marc, how did you started in the creative field?
+How did you start in the creative field?

-I started with no degree in art and Design but self taught.
-I did my first steps joining an advertising company with friends.
-Later on my career drove me to become a marketing director, but I ended feeling bored.
+I started with no degree in art and Design but self-taught.
+I did my first steps in joining an advertising company with friends.
+Later on, my career drove me to become a marketing director, but I ended feeling bored.
 15 years ago, I started to practice my passion after work.
-I was sculting toys.
-This is how all started.
+I was sculpting toys.
+This is how it all started.

 As you have no degree, how can you explain your achievements?